xybor-x/enum/README.md

 // Define enum's underlying type. type role any

-// Create a RichEnum type for roles. type Role = enum.RichEnum[role] // NOTE: It must use type alias instead of type definition.
+// Create a IntEnum type for roles. type Role = enum.IntEnum[role] // NOTE: It must use type alias instead of type definition.

 // Basic enum definition styles can also be used here. const (